BananaTWEEnkie/Riot-API/README.md

 # Riot-API

-Found the Riot API Challange 2.0 as it was about to end, but wanted to use it as a learning tool even if I didn't finish by the deadline.
+Found the Riot Games API Challenge 2.0 as it was about to end, but wanted to use it as a learning tool even if I didn't finish by the deadline.

 ### Description